 You will find interesting and detailed information about the school's approach to Sanskrit at the St James Sanskrit site. http://www.sanskritatstjames.org.uk/why-sanskrit#benefits-of-sanskrit

 Latin is the root language of French, Italian, Portuguese, Romanian and Spanish.
 A vast number of English words can be traced to their Latin roots.
 Latin study teaches key aspects of language including understanding of logic, vocabulary, word order, verb patterns, agreements, gender and language evolution.
-Erasmus Primary School incorporates aspects of Latin language awareness throughout the primary years and offers the Cambridge Latin Course to students in Year 5 and 6 who have attained required English grammar and spelling results.
+Erasmus Primary School incorporates Latin language throughout Years 1–6 and offers the Cambridge Latin Course to students in Years 5 and 6 who have attained the required English grammar and spelling results.